paulo-souza-kn/TestCaseBeer/README.md

 ## Scripts Overview

+### CreateBases.py
+This Script have the table creation queries and procedures like:
+- dbo.BeerBronzeLayer into db_bronze (Bronze layer for raw data);
+- dbo.BeerSilverLayer into db_silver (Silver layer for raw data);
+- dbo.BeerGoldLayer into db_gold (Gold layer for raw data).

+The server structure is like this:
+- BeersServerTest

+## Layer Descriptions

+### db_bronze
+- **dbo.BeerBronzeLayer**: This is the initial raw data layer where unprocessed data is stored.

+### db_silver
+- **dbo.BeerSilverLayer**: This layer contains data that has been cleaned and transformed for further processing.

+### db_gold
+- **dbo.BeerGoldLayer**: This final layer holds the refined, high-quality data ready for analysis and reporting.

 ### API_Request.py
 This scripts contain the API request <https://api.openbrewerydb.org/breweries> and get these columns:
 - id: Line unique identifier